Sacramento Valley Cover Crop tour planned in March

 “They protect the soil by keeping it covered, maintain a living root in the ground, increase soil organic matter, and increase the diversity in the system by adding another type of plant in the rotation,” said Light.
 “Cover crops are one of the best ways to build soil carbon and for agriculture to contribute toward our climate change goals.”

-Light said cover crops that also increase soil health will keep soil farmable for the long term.
+Light said cover crops also increased soil health will keep soil farmable for the long term.

 During the tour, Light said there will be experienced growers, researchers and industry partners discussing cover crop management and selection while visiting each of the locations.